 The properties listed in Items 1, 2 and 3 above are our principal executive offices and are used by all of our business segments.
-The properties listed in Items 4, 5 and 9 above are the offices for our operating VIEs in Hubei province, and are primarily used by our internet advertising and TV advertising business segments.
-The properties listed in Items 6 and 7 above are the offices for our operating VIEs in Quanzhou, Fujian province, and are primarily used by our brand management and sales channel building business segment.
-The property listed in Item 8 is used by one of our operating VIEs in Beijing, and is primarily used by our internet advertising business segment.
+The property listed in Items 4 is used by one of our operating VIEs in Beijing, and is primarily used by our internet advertising business segment.
+The property listed in Items 5 is the office for our operating VIEs in Xiaogan, Hubei province, and is primarily used by our internet advertising and TV advertising business segments.
+The property listed in Items 6 above is the office for our operating VIE in Quanzhou, Fujian province, and is primarily used by our brand management and sales channel building business segment.